jocelyn-stericker/hacklily/README.md

 ## Contributing

 Please do!
 Fork this repo and submit a PR.
-Your submission must be under the above license.
+Your submission must be under the above licenses.
+Add your name in the license header to any file in which you add 15 lines or more.

 You can reach the maintainer by email at `joshua@nettek.ca`.

+## Deployment

+`make deploy` updates https://github.com/hacklily/hacklily.github.io.
+When these files change, GitHub starts serving new files to https://www.hacklily.org.
+This is done by Travis.